sanctum-black/blog/computer-science/julia-for-beginners/julia-for-beginners.md

 '?': ASCII/Unicode U+003F (category Po: Punctuation, other)
 ```

-There are multiple string & character methods we can use, such as unions, concatenations, interpolations, repetitions, conversions, and advanced [regex](https://en.wikipedia.org/wiki/Regular_expression) techniques.
+We can use multiple string & character methods such as unions, concatenations, interpolations, repetitions, conversions, and advanced [regex](https://en.wikipedia.org/wiki/Regular_expression) techniques.
 We will not explore all the possibilities; the complete documentation can be consulted [here](https://docs.julialang.org/en/v1/base/strings/).

 ### 4.5 Boolean types
-Boolean types can be defined by declaring them using lowercase letters:
+Boolean types can be defined by using lowercase letters:

 ##### **Code**
 ```Julia